LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/classes/declaring-a-class.rst

 The output of line 14 shows that ``fox`` and ``hippo`` are both the same *type* of object (``Astronaut``).
 The two share the same *keys*, but they have different values assigned to those keys.

+.. admonition:: Note

+   Two objects created from the same class are NOT equal, even if the keys within the objects all have the same values.
+The reason behind this was discussed :ref:`previously <comparing-objects>`.

 After creating an ``Astronaut`` object, we can access, modify, or add new key/value pairs as described in the